KiltedCode/khandaria-campaign/sessions/README.md

 ### The Battle on the Plains

 The Qublan army is on the move, slowly approaching the city.
 Can a new group of heroes learn to operate together?
-Can they help Halbir and the Paladins strike a blow at the heart of the army?
+Can they help `Halbir` and the Paladins strike a blow at the heart of the army?
 Can they survive?

 [April 20, 2023 - Back in the City Again](2023/2023-04-20-back-in-the-city-again.md)
-Having lost a few good paladins, the group finishes their journey back to the city, to deliver Shag-nurab's message.
+Having lost a few good paladins, the group finishes their journey back to the city, to deliver `Shag-nurab`'s message.

 [April 6, 2023 - Teenage Mutant Ninja Allosaurs](2023/2023-04-06-tmna.md)
 The group soldiers through the storm, but rest is for those without dino riding ninjas on their trail.